Vikas-KM/Vikas-KM/README.md

 - 👋 Hi, I’m @Vikas-KM
-- 👀 I’m interested in Python Automation, Machine Learning and Deep Learning
+- 👀 I’m interested in Python, Machine Learning and Deep Learning
-- 🌱 I’m currently learning Pytorch
+- 🌱 I’m currently learning ML and AI
-- 💞️ I’m looking to collaborate on Pytorch Projects
+- 💞️ I’m looking to collaborate on ML and Deep Learning Projects
-- 📫 How to reach me Email
+- 📫 Email - vikki.km@gmail.com

 <!---
 Vikas-KM/Vikas-KM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.